 In 2013 Woekerpolis.nl and in 2017 Consumentenbond and Wakkerpolis, all associations representing the interests of policyholders of Nationale-Nederlanden, individually initiated so-called 'collective proceedings' against Nationale-Nederlanden.
-These claims are all based on similar grounds and have been rejected by Nationale-Nederlanden and Nationale-Nederlanden defends itself in these legal proceedings.
+These claims have been rejected by Nationale-Nederlanden and Nationale-Nederlanden defends itself in these legal proceedings.